 Holders of RSUs and DSUs are entitled to receive additional RSUs or DSUs when dividends are paid on the Common Shares based on the number of additional Common Shares a participant would have received had the units been treated as Common Shares under a dividend reinvestment plan.
-The plans are unfunded and RSUs and DSUs are non-transferrable.
+The plans are unfunded and RSUs and DSUs are nontransferrable.
 The Board has the authority to amend or terminate the RSUP and Executive DSUP.

 During the financial year ended December 31, 2021, the Corporation's long-term incentive program utilized a deferred share plan (the "DSP") that provided for similar granting of rights to participants to receive, on a deferred basis, cash payments equal to the fair market value of the shares of the Corporation on the terms set out in the DSP.
-No further awards will be granted under the DSP.
+During the financial year ended December 31, 2023, the final cash payments were made related to the DSP and the DSP was terminated.